-The proposed sanctuary expansions encompass the nutrient rich upwelling zone originating off Point Arena and flowing south into the original sanctuaries.
+The sanctuary expansions encompass the nutrient rich upwelling zone originating off Point Arena and flowing south into the original sanctuaries.
 View an animation

 Download larger map (PDF, 625KB)